Bruno Malfacine

 Bruno Malfacine (born 28 August 1986 in Duque de Caxias, Rio de Janeiro, Brazil) is a Brazilian Jiu Jitsu (BJJ) competitor.
 Malfacine, a winner of 10 World Championships, was inducted into the International Brazilian Jiu-Jitsu Federation Hall of Fame and is widely considered to be the best roosterweight of all time.

 Biography

 Bruno Malfacine was born on 28 August 1986 in Duque de Caxias, Rio de Janeiro, Brazil.
-He began training Brazilian Jiu-Jitsu in 1998 at the age of eleven under Carlos Santana.
+He began training in Brazilian Jiu-Jitsu in 1998 at the age of eleven under Carlos Santana.
 After Santana stopped coaching, Malfacine moved to the Gama Filho team and was awarded his black belt there.
 In 2008, he moved to São Paulo, to train with Fabio Gurgel, at the Alliance team, where he has achieved ten world titles.

 In 2020, Malfacine opened up his own branch of Alliance Jiu-Jitsu in Orlando, Florida, where he currently teaches.

-Bruno "Bad Boy" Malfacine has also competed in MMA and has a professional record of 3-0.
+Bruno "Bad Boy" Malfacine has also competed in MMA and has a professional record of 3–0.